 7. Use technology to keep your contacts organized across all tools

 If you’re using too many overlapping tools, your law firm quickly becomes inefficient.
 However, using a few well-chosen tools can make you more productive and effective—if they’re well-integrated.
-Get clear on the main tools your firm uses: This might be a case management system like Clio, an accounting system like Xero, and legal apps like LawPay or Ruby Receptionists.
+Get clear on the main tools your firm uses: This might be a case management system like Clio, an accounting system like Xero, and legal apps like Ruby Receptionists.

 It’s never been easier to connect your key business tools and even create two-way contact syncs between systems with tools like PieSync.
 Some key signs that you will benefit from integrations include: Uploading and updating data across systems, noticing contradicting information, and finding data gaps.